younessssssss/younessssssss.github.io/_posts/2023-05-21-authenticating-firebase-with-email-link-in-chrome-extension.md

 ```
-Check the complete version on GitHub for more details.
+Check the complete version on [GitHub repository](https://github.com/younessssssss/firebase-chrome-ext-auth) for more details.

-### Step 3: User Clicks the Email Link and Is Redirected Back to the Chrome Extension
+### Step 3: User Clicks the Email Link

 The `background.js` script captures the email link when the user is redirected back to the extension.
 It sends a message with the URL to the content script, notifying it of the URL change.